postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 An _unresolved variable_ is a variable that is not defined in an active scope (collection, environment, or globals) that is available for the request it’s used in.

-When you are working on an API request, Postman highlights unresolved variables in the **URL field** and in the **Params** tab.
+When you are working on an API request, Postman highlights unresolved variables in the **URL builder** and in the **Params** tab.
 If you send a request that includes an unresolved variable, the request will fail.

 <!-- TODO: add screenshot -->